Bathroom Remodel Ideas & Design Trends: What's In and What to Avoid

-Top Bathroom Design Trends for 2023
+Top Bathroom Design Trends and Remodel Ideas

-Your bathroom should not only be visually appealing, but also well equipped.
+Your bathroom should not only be visually appealing, but also well-equipped.
 Surprisingly, bathroom design trends are evolving more rapidly than those for the living room and kitchen.
 In recent years, bathrooms have gone from being strictly functional to more aesthetic and fashionable spaces within the home.

 If you’re thinking about renovating your bathroom, RWC has you covered.
-We’ve compiled a list of major bathroom design trends for 2023 to help inspire your next project.
+We’ve compiled a list of major bathroom design trends to help inspire your next project.
 Keep reading to see what’s in store as we head into the new year!

 Wabi-Sabi Style

-2023 is a time for simplicity and naturalness, characterized by the Japanese Wabi-Sabi style.
 The main features of this trend are earthy and muted colors, organic shapes, floor tiles with subtle motifs, and plastered walls.
 The Wabi-Sabi bathroom style offers a particularly homely feel and relaxes the senses so you can enjoy spending your time there.
 Adding scented candles, plants and flowers, and wood accessories can also help to cultivate an organic environment.

 Terrazzo Flooring